 A survey of the development of American literature from colonial times through revolutionist, romantic, and transcendentalist prose, poetry, and fiction up to mid-nineteenth century, augmented by select longer fictional works.

-A study of the era, life, and works of this great literary master, with a close reading and video viewing of histories, comedies, and tragedies, as well as a study of his other poetic contributions.
+A study of the era, life, and works of this great literary master, with a close reading and video viewing of his histories, comedies, and tragedies, as well as a study of his other poetic contributions.

 A study of the advising, writing, editing, layout and design, organization, and business management of school newspapers, yearbooks, and literary magazines.